Wal-Mart worker group splits in two; both sides vow to continue wage fight

 The UFCW-backed OUR Walmart will unveil a new strategy on Thursday that will include new grass-roots actions, a social-media push and an elected advisory council for the campaign, union spokeswoman Jessica Levin said.

-Wal-Mart spokesman Brian Nick said that union pressure did not influence the company's decisions.

-He said while "unions and allies they fund spend time and membership dues attacking" the company, it had spent $1 billion this year to raise wages and was working to provide training and other opportunities to its 1.4 million U.S. employees.

-(Reporting by Nathan Layne in Chicago and Lisa Baertlein in Los Angeles; Editing by Cynthia Osterman and Gopakumar Warrier)
+Wal-Mart officials were not immediately available for comment.
+(Reporting by Nathan Layne in Chicago and Lisa Baertlein in Los Angeles; Editing by Cynthia Osterman)